weathon/VSF/README.md

 **Note: the CFG scale has to be set to 0 to use our method. **

+### Wan WEb Demo
+Clone the repo, and run `python3 app.py` will start a gradio interface for Wan.

 ### SD3.5-large-turbo
 ```python
 import torch